fmsouza/wcode/README.md

 ## 5. Contributing

 PR's and issue reports are welcome.
+For further details, please read the terms at [CONTRIBUTING](./CONTRIBUTING.md).

 ## 6. Support the project